-Liv is putting out some of the best women’s cycling gear today, and the Macha Comp is no exception.
-The composite sole is stiff but not uncomfortable, and the dial closure system provides a tight fit.
+Liv is putting out some of the best women’s cycling gear today, and the Macha Pro is no exception.
+The carbon sole is stiff but not uncomfortable, thanks to the multiple arch insert options.

 Pearl Izumi Women’s Race V5 Shoes

-We also like that this shoe seems to go on sale quite often making it one of the more affordable, top-end options.
+We also like that this shoe seems to go on sale quite often making it one of the more affordable options with a carbon sole.

-If you are looking for a simple and affordable shoe, the Shimano RP3 fits the bill.
+If you are looking for a simple and affordable shoe, the Shimano RC1 fits the bill.
 It is nothing fancy, but offers durable construction and an attractive pricetag.
-The sole is well padded, and we also dig how breathable the shoe is.

 Comparison Chart: Women’s Cycling Shoes